configcat/docs/website/docs/sdk-reference/kotlin.md

 ## Cache

-The SDK uses platform specific caching to store the downloaded `config.json`.
+The SDK uses platform specific caching to store the downloaded `config JSON`.
 These are the storage locations by platform:

 - **Android**: `SharedPreferences`.
 It has a dependency on `android.content.Context`, so it won't be enabled by default, but it can be explicitly set by providing an appropriate `Context`. ([Here](https://github.com/configcat/kotlin-sdk/blob/main/samples/android/app/src/main/java/com/example/configcat_android/MainActivity.kt#L23) is an example)